Mozzler/yii2-base/README.md

 ## Installation

-Add the following to you `config/params.php`:
+Add the following to your `config/params.php`:

 ```
     'mozzler.base' => [